TedHusted/awake/awake.md/awake.md

 Phoebe enters the kitchen and drapes her ceremonial cloak over one of the back of the closest bench.

 A six-sided table dominates the kitchen.
 Surrounding the table is three curved, plush benches.
-An adolescent grey is seated at one of the benches, hunched over a tablet.
-He barely looks up as Phoebe takes a seat.
+An adolescent grey sits at one of the benches, hunched over a tablet.
+He glances up as Phoebe takes a seat.

 Behind the table, on the far wall, there is a counter with a silver sink and curved faucet.
 Over the counter there is a cabinet door and a set of six stacked drawers.
 Violet, grey, and gold complete the color scheme.